England | Scotland | Wales | Northern Ireland | Ireland

 More information is also available at: NHS E-Referral The guide to arranging your appointment on-line is available here: Patient Guide NHS e-referral

 It is important that if at a later date you cannot make your outpatient appointment you phone the hospital to rearrange it.
 The Oxford Hospitals are moving to a paperless appointment reminder system.
 More information can be found by following the link.
-A poster is also available in our waiting room.
 Hospital Appointment Reminders

 Travelling to Hospital for your Appointment